iunera/netapptools/README.md

 # NetApp Powershell Tools / Enhanced Flexclone (sis clone) of Directories with Powershell

 This script gets used to advance the cloning process on NetApp volumes.
-We use it to clone complete directories (scripted from powershell) in an efficent and easy way instead of cloning file by file manually.
+We use it to clone complete directories (scripted from powershell commandling) in an efficent and easy way instead of cloning file by file manually.

 Below, you find the use details and requirements to execute the script.

 ## Overview
 This small Netapp Data ONTAP PowerShell Toolkit allows you create scripted Enhanced Flexclone from a complete (nfs exported) Directory inside a volume.
 We've used this to create highly storage-efficient automated copy-on-write clones from a bunch of Virtual Machines store on NFS exported Netapp Volumes: